OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/create-release.md

                              tag; specify this argument multiple times to build a query/filter with multiple tags, just like you can in the user interface.
-      --project=VALUE        Name or ID of the project --deployto=VALUE       Name or ID of the environment to deploy to, e.g- ., 'Production' or 'Environments-1'; specify
+      --deployto=VALUE       [Optional] Name or ID of the environment to automatically deploy to, e.g., 'Production' or
-                             this argument multiple times to deploy to multiple environments.
+                             'Environments-1'; specify this argument multiple
+                             times to deploy to multiple environments.
-      --releaseNumber, --version=VALUE
-                             Version number of the release to deploy.
-Or specify --version=latest for the latest release.
-      --channel=VALUE        [Optional] Name or ID of the channel to use when getting the release to deploy
-      --updateVariables      Overwrite the variable snapshot for the release by re-importing the variables from the project

 Common options: